 When you notice water pooling in your sink, shower, bathtub, or near other household drains, you might have a blockage in your plumbing system.
 Debris brought in by heavy rain, like leaves, soil, sticks, and trash, might get into your sewer system and cause your drains to clog, backing up your entire system.

 When your area experiences sudden or heavy rainfall, you should consider the impact on your sewer line.
 As previously stated, heavy rain can lead to a build-up of debris in outdoor drains, which often clogs the underlying pipes.
 When this happens, it might eventually affect your sewer line.
-The sewer line carries waste water from your home to the municipal sewer line, but when the line is blocked, that dirty water could accumulate over your clogged drains.
+The sewer line carries wastewater from your home to the municipal sewer line, but when the line is blocked, that dirty water could accumulate over your clogged drains.
 Or, the buildup might cause your pipes to crack or burst.

 What Should You Do Next?

-Even though California rarely experiences heavy rain, homeowners need to be prepared for the potential repercussions of a winter or springtime storm.
-Whether you’re dealing with a major pipe burst, a simple clogged area drain, or a sewer blockage, our team of trained professionals is prepared to help you restore functionality to your home and property.
+Even though California rarely experiences heavy rain, homeowners need to be prepared for the potential plumbing problems of a winter or springtime rainstorm.
+Whether you’re dealing with a major pipe burst, a simple clogged area drain, or sewer blockage, our team of trained professionals is prepared to help you restore functionality to your home and property.
 We offer several different services, including repiping, drain clearing, video line assessments and repairs, water main replacements, sewer line repairs, and more.
 If you are concerned about the integrity of your drains or plumbing system after a rainstorm, make sure you reach out to our professional plumbers.